 People believe that the long-awaited desires of the devotees are fulfilled by observing Vrat and worshipping Lord Shiva and Goddess Parvati.

-Keeping fast on all the Mondays of Shravan, and performing Jalabhishek, Rudrabhishek, and Puja rituals bring peace, prosperity, marital bliss, and good health to the devotees.
+Observing fast on all the Mondays of Shravan, and performing Jalabhishek, Rudrabhishek, and Puja rituals bring peace, prosperity, marital bliss, and good health to the devotees.

 Female devotees, who are mainly unmarried girls waiting to get married, also observe fast (Vrat) for the consecutive sixteen Mondays or Solah Somvar Vrat.